 Over and over, we are told that our giving of miracles needs to be guided by the Holy Spirit.
 The reason is simple: so that our miracles can be received by those for whom they are intended.
 This means that which miracles we give, to whom we give them, and the form in which they are given are all supposed to be guided.

-A miracle, to attain its full efficacy, must be expressed in a language that the recipient can understand without fear.
-(T-2.IV.5:3)
+A miracle, to attain its full efficacy, must be expressed in a language which the recipient can understand without fear.
+(T‑2.VII.10:3)

-The action aspect of the miracle should be controlled by me because of my complete awareness of the whole plan—only I am in a position to know where they can be bestowed.
+The action aspect of the miracle should be Christ-controlled, because of His complete awareness of the whole plan.…only Christ is in a position to know where grace can be bestowed.
 (T‑1.45.3:3‑4)

-Miracles are selective only in the sense that they are directed towards those who can use them for themselves.
-Since this makes it inevitable that they will extend them to others, a strong chain of Atonement is welded.
-(T-1.III.8:4-9:2)
+Christ-controlled miracles are selective only in that they are directed toward those who can use them for themselves.
+Since this makes it inevitable that they will extend them to others, a very strong chain of Atonement is welded.
+(T‑1.49.2:1‑2)